|

 Bones,

-J. F H.
+J. F. H.

-He was a fly driver transporting jerry cans of fuel.
-On 8 May 1943 a
+a Lance Bombardier in the 24 Field Regiment, Royal Artillery.
+He was working as a fly driver transporting jerry cans of fuel, when, on 8 May 1943, a

 long range struck one of the cans and it ignited.
 He and his companion,

 the lorry blew up.
-John Bones was 23 when he died
+John Bones was 23 when he died from his burns.

 after they returned to Dover the telegram arrived at Goschen Road,

-death.
+announcing Mr Bones' death.
 It reads:

 "REGRET INFORM 934810 JOHN FREDERICK HARRY BONES DIED